MuriloMarquesSantos/awesome-github/step-by-step.md

   - [ ] Create a repository with the same name of your Github Username to create a Profile README.md.
 Use this [repository](https://github.com/MuriloMarquesSantos/MuriloMarquesSantos) as example.
   - [ ] Organize your Pinned repositories.
 Make sure the most relevant ones come first.
   - [ ] Check your contributions.
 Ideally, you should commit code regularly.
 There are times in which you will not code as often as you'd want to and that's ok!
   - [ ] Search for your favorite project and STAR it.
+You can also WATCH it if you want to be notified whenever something changes.
   - [ ] Search for a developer you admire and follow him/her.

 - [ ] Inside each project